https://kin.edu.miami.edu/graduate/masters/at-msat/index.html

 Mission

-To empower students to be successful independent healthcare practitioners in Athletic Training by providing the student with the flexibility to formulate an individual educational, clinical, and research plan.
+To empower students to be successful independent healthcare practitioners in Athletic Training by providing the students with the flexibility to formulate innovative learning experiences that encompass clinical, research, and service.

 Goals